realworldocaml/book/book/concurrent-programming/README.md

 [1]
 ```

-Note that in the above, we needed the double-dash to make it clear
-that the flags were arguments to `search.exe`, not to `dune`.

-As you can see, we got a "Connection refused" failure, which ends the entire
+As you can see, we got a "Connection refused" failure, which ends the
-program, even though one of the two queries would have gone through
+entire program, even though one of the two queries would have gone
-successfully on its own.
-We can handle the failures of individual connections
+through successfully on its own.
+We can handle the failures of
-separately by using the `try_with` function within each call to
+individual connections separately by using the `try_with` function
-`get_definition`, as follows:
+within each call to `get_definition`, as follows:

 ```ocaml file=../../examples/code/async/search_with_error_handling/search.ml,part=1
 (* Execute the DuckDuckGo search *)